 Connecting UC Davis Worldwide

 The Global Affairs Faculty and Staff Ambassadors Program connects UC Davis faculty and staff with partner institutions, alumni and supporters around the world.
-This is a new opportunity for select UC Davis employees already planning international travel to extend their stay and, ultimately, be ambassadors for UC Davis—increasing the visibility of our international story and creating meaningful connections worldwide.
+This is an opportunity for select UC Davis employees already planning international travel to extend their stay and, ultimately, be ambassadors for UC Davis—increasing the visibility of our international presence and creating meaningful connections worldwide.

 The Faculty and Staff Ambassadors Program strengthens existing partnerships, opens doors for new connections, and fosters research, academic, and professional opportunities.

 More About the Program

 Global Affairs works with ambassadors to arrange and prepare a series of events in their destination cities.
-Ambassadors are provided with pertinent information about UC Davis, briefed on institutions to be visited, and will receive items to present to their hosts as needed.
+Ambassadors are provided with pertinent information about UC Davis, briefed on types of visits to be undertaken, and will receive items to present to their hosts as needed.

 International visits create opportunities for UC Davis faculty and staff to share their knowledge and form connections for future collaborations.
 Ambassador activities may include but are not limited to: